 Dr Daniel Mayor

-My research is broadly concerned with elemental cycling and the effects of environmental change.
+The research of my group is broadly concerned with elemental cycling and the effects of environmental change.
 I work across a range of benthic and pelagic marine ecosystems.

-I use a combination of observational, experimental, analytical and technological tools to facilitate my research (detailed below).
-Please don't hesitate to contact me if you are interested in any of my research.
+We use a combination of observational, experimental, analytical and technological tools to facilitate our research (detailed below).
+Please don't hesitate to contact me if you are interested in any of the following work:

 ARTICLES PUBLISHED/SUBMITTED IN REFEREED JOURNALS

-Mayor DJ, Sharples CJ, Webster L, Walsham P, Lacaze J-P & Cousins NJ (In Press).
-Tissue- and size-related changes in the fatty acid and stable isotope signatures of Coryphaenoides armatus from different regions of the Charlie-Gibbs Fracture Zone, NE Atlantic.
-Deep Sea Research II. doi: 10.1016/j.dsr2.2013.02.030
+Mayor DJ, Sharples CJ, Webster L, Walsham P, Lacaze J-P & Cousins NJ (2013).
+Tissue and size-related changes in the fatty acid and stable isotope signatures of the deep sea grenadier fish Coryphaenoides armatus from the Charlie-Gibbs Fracture Zone region of the Mid-Atlantic Ridge.
+Deep Sea Research II 98: 421-430. doi: 10.1016/j.dsr2.2013.02.030

 Pond DW, Tarling GA, Ward P & Mayor DJ (2012).
 Wax ester composition influences the diapause patterns in the copepod Calanoides acutus.
 Deep Sea Research II.
 59-60: 93-104. doi:10.1016/j.dsr2.2011.05.009